jb753/turbigen/doc/tutorial.rst

 The first task is to calculate the ideal exit enthalpy :math:`h_{02s}=h(p_{01}+\Delta p_0, s_1)` in Eqn. :eq:`eqn-eta`.
-Mean-line design functions should be written to make no assumptions about the working fluid equation of state --- this is accomplished using the fluid modelling abstractions in :py:mod:`turbigen.fluid`.
+Mean-line design functions should be written to make no assumptions about the working fluid equation of state --- this is accomplished using the fluid modelling abstractions of the :ref:`state` class.
 We take a copy of the inlet state, and set its pressure and entropy to the required values.